 I also apply this rule to acrylic aquariums even though they take a lot more abuse before they fail.

-If the aquarium is a complete package coming with its own stand, place the stand on short tufted carpet or carpet tiles if it is to stand on a hard surface such as a concrete or tile floor.
+If the aquarium is a complete package coming with its own stand, place the stand on short tufted carpet or carpet tiles if it is to sit on a hard surface such as a concrete or ceramic tile floor.

 Water weighs 10 Lbs a gallon so the weight of the water plus aquarium and gravel can be considerable.
 Make sure the support structure under the floor can take the weight.

 There are three rules when deciding where to locate an aquarium:

 Light is your best friend or worst enemy!